pyepics/pyepics/doc/ca.rst

     >>> from epics import ca

 so that the Python function :func:`ca.XXX` will corresponds to the C function `ca_XXX`.
-That is, Python namespaces are used in place of the name-mangling done in C due to its lack of namespaces.
+That is, the CA library called its functions `ca_XXX` because C does not have namespaces.
+Python does have namespaces, and so they are used.

 Similar name *un-mangling* also happens with the DBR prefixes for constants, held here in the `dbr` module.
 Thus, the C constant DBR_STRING